Naveen Jindal School of Management

 OPRE 4330 Global Logistics and Inventory Management

-OPRE 4340 Purchasing, Sourcing, and Contract Management
+OPRE 4340 Purchasing and Sourcing Management

 Guided Electives: 12 semester credit hours

-A practicum experience of at least 160 working hours is required; the student has the option of zero to 3 semester credit hours, depending on the particular internship, and preference for additional electives.
+A practicum experience (internship) of at least 160 working hours is required; the student has the option of zero to 3 semester credit hours, depending on the particular internship, and preference for additional electives.

 OPRE 4V90 Supply Chain Management Internship